Use the nifty SuperCook tool to reduce food waste, use up ingredients and give you decent recipes with stuff you’ve got left in your cupboards.

 Say you’re left with a few carrots, half a cabbage and some mince.
 What can you make?

 Instead of scratching your head and dreaming of ordering takeout, there is another way.

 Nope, I don’t mean turning to Google and hoping the first few results will give you exactly what you need, instead of an American blog with all sorts of added other ingredients.

 SuperCook is like Google, but just for recipes with the ingredients you’ve actually got at home.

 In a normal search engine, recipes you come across ask for odd ingredients that you’ll never buy so you just don’t bother making them.

 However, SuperCook allows you to search for recipes based on what you’ve got in your cupboards and fridge.
 It makes it easy to find things to cook up when you’re struggling for ideas.

-There are some 600,000 recipes waiting there to be found and added to your own meal plan.
+Some 600,000 recipes are waiting there to be found and added to your own meal plan.

 How to use SuperCook